Muscat: History

 By the 19th century, a large Hindu merchant community in the port city dominated its commercial life.
-It is argued that their settlement at least since the fifteenth century; one of the reasons is that the Portuguese relied heavily on them to secure a trade monopoly in the Indian Ocean and Persian Gulf area.
+It is argued that their settlement began in the fifteenth century; the Portuguese relied heavily on them to secure a trade monopoly in the Indian Ocean and Persian Gulf area.
 The Sindhis were amongst the first during this era, followed by the Kutchis.
 The merchant community played an important role in expelling the Europeans in 1650.
 They were not affected by civil war that established the Al Bu Sa‘id dynasty and continued to prosper under Ahmad bin Said al-Busaidi.
 Important trade existed between the city and Thatta, and later, Kutch, expanding to other parts of India.

 Muscat harbour, ca. 1903.
 Visible in the background is Fort Al Jalali.

 During the second half of the 19th century, the fortunes of the Al Bu Sa‘id declined and friction with the Imams of the interior resurfaced.
 Muscat and Muttrah were attacked by tribes from the interior in 1895 and again in 1915.
 A tentative ceasefire was brokered by the British, which gave the interior more autonomy.
 However, conflicts among the disparate tribes of the interior, and with the Sultan of Muscat and Oman continued into the 1950s, and eventually escalated into the Dhofar Rebellion (1962).
 The rebellion forced the Sultan Said bin Taimur to seek the assistance of the British in quelling the uprisings from the interior.
-The failed assassination attempt of April 26, 1966 on Said bin Taimur led to the further isolation of the Sultan, who had moved his residence from Muscat to Salalah, amidst the civilian armed conflict.
+The failed assassination attempt of April 26, 1966 on Said bin Taimur led to the further isolation of the Sultan, who had moved his residence from Muscat to Salalah amidst the conflict.
 On July 23, 1970, Qaboos bin Said, son of the Sultan, staged a bloodless coup d'état in the Salalah palace with the assistance of the British, and took over as ruler.